 Becoming a Writing Center Tutor

-To become a Writing Center tutor, you must first be nominated by a Skidmore faculty member.
-Each spring, we ask the faculty to recommend students—rising sophomores, juniors, and seniors—who are superior, confident, and thoughtful readers and writers, who listen well and patiently, who interact adaptively and productively with peers and instructors, who maintain impeccable work habits, and who bring fresh ideas and approaches to their work.
+We seek tutors from across the curriculum, so that the Writing Center can reflect the range of disciplines in our liberal arts curriculum.
+Prospective tutors should be skilled, confident, and highly thoughtful readers and writers; they should be able to listen well and patiently, interact adaptively and productively with peers and instructors, maintain impeccable work habits, and bring fresh ideas and approaches to their work.